he-yang/Excel-to-JSON/docs/disclaimer.md

 # Disclaimer

-Use at your own risk.
 Backup your documents before using this add-in.